grunnt/grunnt.github.io/content/about.md

             <img src="/about/university-of-twente.png" alt="University of Twente logo" width="128">
             <span>2007</span>
         </div>
-        <div class="description">I have gotten a master degree in Philosophy of Science, Technology and Society at the University of Twente.
-This is a combination of about two-thirds computer science and one-thirds philosophy and sociology.
-Before this I followed practical education in electrical and computer engineering.</div>
+        <div class="description">I have a masters degree in Philosophy of Science, Technology and Society at the University of Twente.
+This is a combination of information technology, sociology and philosophy.
+Before this I had practical education in electrical and computer engineering.</div>
     </div>
 </div>

-# Contact me
+# Want to contact me?

 Feel free to contact me using [this form](/contact).